ElaraDevSolutions/gittool/README.md

 ## Contributing

 Patches, bug reports and improvements are welcome.
 Tests are a small bash test script under `test/test_ssh.sh` that runs in an isolated temporary HOME.

+## Distribution / packaging options

+Current distribution: Homebrew tap + raw repo.

+Potential additional channels (pick those that bring real user value; simplest first):

+1. GitHub Releases (recommended early step)
+	- For each version tag (`vX.Y.Z`), create a Release and attach a tarball or just rely on the auto-generated source tarball.
+Provide SHA256 sums.
+Users can: `curl -L -o gittool.tgz ...` and extract, or consume the `install.sh` pinned to the tag.
+2. Linuxbrew (already supported implicitly)
+	- The existing Homebrew formula works on Linux if users install Homebrew (Linuxbrew).
+Just document it.
+3. Simple curl|bash installer (done)
+	- Already covered above.
+Optionally add a signature (GPG) and detached `.asc` file in Releases.
+4. Debian / Ubuntu (`.deb` package)
+	- Create a minimal deb: place scripts into `/usr/lib/gittool` or `/usr/share/gittool` and a symlink `/usr/bin/gt`.
+Tools: `dpkg-deb` manually or use `fpm` (`fpm -s dir -t deb ...`).
+	- To publish broadly, either host your own APT repo (serve `Release`, `Packages`, etc.) or use a PPA via Launchpad (requires packaging metadata).
+For a simple project, publishing a `.deb` asset in Releases might be enough for advanced users.
+5. RPM (Fedora / RHEL / openSUSE)
+	- Similar: use `fpm -s dir -t rpm ...` or create an RPM spec and build with `rpmbuild`.
+Host via OBS (openSUSE Build Service) for multiple distros.
+6. Snap (optional)
+	- Create a `snapcraft.yaml` with a `command: gt`; confinement: `classic` may be needed for seamless access to SSH keys.
+Users then `snap install gittool --classic`.
+Overhead may not justify for small bash scripts.
+7. Nix / flakes
+	- Provide a `default.nix` or `flake.nix` that installs scripts and wrapper.
+Users: `nix profile install github:ElaraDevSolutions/gittool` (if flake).
+Very low maintenance once added.
+8. asdf plugin
+	- Create `asdf-community/asdf-gittool` (or your namespace) with a `bin/install` that fetches a tagged tarball and places `gt` on PATH.
+Popular for multi-language/dev-tool environments.
+9. Homebrew Core (later)
+	- Once stable and with sufficient popularity, you could propose inclusion in homebrew-core for broader visibility (must meet their acceptance guidelines).

+What NOT to prioritize early: Flatpak (not ideal for simple CLI), AppImage (benefits mostly binaries, not bash scripts).

+### Suggested next steps to broaden distribution

+1. Start tagging releases (`git tag v0.1.0 && git push --tags`) and create GitHub Releases with changelog + checksums.
+2. Add a small `Makefile` target to produce a tarball with just `src/` + `install.sh` and maybe pre-computed SHA256.
+3. (Optional) Add a GPG signing key and publish detached signatures for `install.sh` and tarballs.
+4. Later, add a simple `fpm` script to build `.deb` and `.rpm` artifacts for Releases.

+Feel free to open an issue if you want help bootstrapping any specific package format.

 ## License